hughobrien/psu-constitution/README.md

 20. The nomination forms shall contain the election rules and regulations set down by the ERB, a copy of the job descriptions for each position in the election, and information on the facilities the union will make available to each candidate.

 21. The official nomination forms shall contain, as well as the required number of proposers and seconders, the candidate's name as registered with the University, ID number, Course, and the name of the candidate's campaign manager.
+TODO: some sort of binding agreement, but with what teeth?

 22. A member may not propose more than one candidate to the same position for a given election.
 A nominated candidate cannot nominate anyone to the same position that they are running for.